-If you are thinking about presenting at the MacAdmins Conference at Penn State, we are sure you have a few questions on your mind.
+If you are thinking about presenting at the MacAdmins Conference, we are sure you have a few questions on your mind.
 Here are some frequently answered questions that may help you.
 If you can’t find your answer here, don’t hesitate to contact us.

 How do I submit a workshop or conference session proposal?